-Thus, our adaptation of ISO sharpness metric (a) makes it differentiable with respect to the GAN latent space (by removing the rounding to the closest integer value, as recommended in \cite{iso2011iris}), and (b) allows for assessing sharpness only within the iris texture area by incorporating the binary mask $\mu(x)$ and normalizing $S$ by the by the number of pixels within the iris mask, instead of normalizing by image height and width, as originally recommended in \cite{iso2011iris}.
+Thus, our adaptation of ISO sharpness metric (a) makes it differentiable with respect to the generative model latent space (by removing the rounding to the closest integer value, as recommended in \cite{iso2011iris}), and (b) allows for assessing sharpness only within the iris texture area by incorporating the binary mask $\mu(x)$ and normalizing $S$ by the number of pixels within this iris mask, instead of normalizing by image height and width, as originally recommended by the ISO standard \cite{iso2011iris}.

-\paragraph{Eyelid Opening Loss:} While increasing the iris size, we observed that the model may simultaneously adjust the eyelid opening in response to changes in iris size.
-To disentangle manipulation of these two attributes, an eyelid opening loss is introduced.
-This loss term uses the iris segmentation mask to determine the palpebral fissure $\Lambda$ by finding topmost and bottommost rows of the mask with non-zero pixels:

-where $r$ indexes the mask rows with values greater 0.0.
-Finally, the eyelid opening loss between the initial iris image ${x_0}$ and current iris image $x$ is defined as:

 \paragraph{Pupil and Iris Size Loss:} The pupil size is defined as the radius of the circle that approximates the pupil-iris boundary, while the iris size is the radius of a circle that approximates the iris-sclera boundary \cite{iso2011iris}.
-We use a differentiable U-Net-based regression model offered in the University of Notre Dame's open-source iris recognition package \cite{ND_OpenSourceIrisRecognition_GitHub} estimating circular approximations of iris and pupil circles and their raddi, $r_\mathrm{pupil}(x)$ and $r_\mathrm{iris}(x)$ for an iris image $x$.
+We use a differentiable U-Net-based regression model from the open-source iris recognition package \cite{ND_OpenSourceIrisRecognition_GitHub} estimating circular approximations of iris and pupil circles and their radii, $r_\mathrm{pupil}(x)$ and $r_\mathrm{iris}(x)$, for the iris image $x$.
 The appropriate loss terms are defined as: